Skip to content

 3. Falls back to default pipeline if no match

-4. Creates a BeadRun struct
+4. Creates a QuantumRun struct

-5. Marks bead as :in_progress
+5. Marks quantum as :in_progress

 Safety: max 100 bursts per wave to prevent infinite loops.